How to grow a management consulting business

 In the U.S., the management consulting industry is expected to grow to $158 billion by 2020.
 While the industry is changing, it certainly isn’t shrinking.

-When looking to grow your business as a management consultant, your first step should be understanding your target audience.
+Whether you’re looking to grow your existing business or exploring how to become a management consultant, your first step should be understanding your target audience.

 Successful management consultants know what CEOs want and offer proven solutions to solve their struggles.